Spl0itable/NYM/README.md

 ## Overview

-Nymchat, also known as NYM (Nostr Ynstant Messenger), is a Progressive Web App (PWA) chat messenger.
+Nymchat, also known as NYM (Nostr Ynstant Messenger), is a Progressive Web App (PWA) and native iOS/Android chat messenger.
 It uses [Nostr](https://github.com/nostr-protocol/nostr) ephemeral events for channels (kind 20000 for geohash channels and kind 23333 for non-geohash, named channels) and [NIP-17](https://github.com/nostr-protocol/nips/blob/master/17.md) gift-wrapped events (kind 1059) for private messages and group chats.
 No registration is required.
 Pick a nym and start chatting, or log in with an existing Nostr account if you want a persistent identity.

 The web app is served as static files plus a set of Cloudflare Pages Functions under `functions/api/`.
 The Functions act as a privacy proxy for relays and media, generate link previews, run the Nymbot, and store the flair shop and encrypted settings.
-The same PWA is also wrapped in a Flutter shell for iOS and Android.

 ![Nymchat Screenshot](https://nymchat.app/images/nymchat-app.png)